 It is always a best practice to avoid using special characters in filenames.
 Periods, commas, and other characters can often cause file errors which means your work may not be evaluated.
-To avoid delays, keep filenames simple.
+To avoid delays, keep filenames simple yet meaningful.

 Tips for file creation and saving

 Examples of word processing programs are: Microsoft Word, Pages, OpenOffice, LibreOffice, Google Docs, and Microsoft Works.
 All of these applications allow you to save files as Microsoft Word (.docx) files or PDF documents.
 Saving in the Microsoft Word format will allow you to make further changes to the file if needed.

 Note: Avoid saving files in RTF format, especially if there are any tables or graphics in the document.

 Examples of spreadsheet programs are: Microsoft Excel, Numbers, OpenOffice, LibreOffice, and Google Docs.
 All of these applications allow you to save files as Microsoft Excel (.xlsx) files or PDF documents.
 Saving in the Microsoft Excel format will allow you to make further changes to the file if needed.

 Examples of presentation programs are: Microsoft PowerPoint, Keynote, OpenOffice, LibreOffice, and Google Docs.
 All of these applications allow you to save files as Microsoft PowerPoint (.pptx) files or PDF documents.
 Saving in the Microsoft PowerPoint format will allow you to make further changes to the file if needed.